Your US Psychiatric Service Dog For Air Travel.

 Emotional support animals have been banned (Jan.
 2021) from air travel.
 However, psychiatric service dogs enable clients to fly with their dog by their side with no pet fees.
 Psychiatric service dogs (PSD) are canines specifically trained to support individuals diagnosed with a mental illness by easing symptoms caused by mental disability(s).
 Please remember that a PSD recommendation is contingent on your animal being trained to do work or tasks to assist with your disability, and trained to properly behave in public.

-The ADA allows owners to self-train their PSDs, so if this describes your situation, with your PSD letter in hand, you are good to go.
+e ADA allows owners (US travelers only) to self-train their PSDs, so if this describes your situation, with your PSD letter in hand, you are good to go.